 Soon after the General Assembly passed the second Pakistani resolution [2254 (ES-V)], Israel found herself facing mounting difficulties with the Arabs in the Old City.
-For several weeks after the Israeli military victory, the Arabs in the occupied west bank passively accepted their unhappy fate because they remained stunned and frightened by their disastrous defeat and did not see any practical alternative to coperating with the Israeli authorities.
+For several weeks after the Israeli military victory, the Arabs in the occupied west bank passively accepted their unhappy fate because they remained stunned and frightened by their disastrous defeat and did not see any practical alternative to co-operating with the Israeli authorities.
 Victors and losers mingled freely in Jerusalem and appeared to be getting along surprisingly well.
 But by the middle of July the shock of defeat had worn off.
-The Palestine Liberation Organization and newer organizations began to form resistance groups in occupied areas, and radio programs from Amman and other Arab capitals began appealing to the west-bank residents not to cooperate with the Israeli government.
-The hopes and morale of Arab residents were raised by the passage of the two General Assembly resolutions calling upon Israel to rescind her annexation measures and by the assurances given by King Hussein and other Arab leaders that they would never accept Israel's control of the Old City and other conquered territories.
-About the middle of July, clandestine Arab groups began to distribute leaflets warning their fellow Arabs against collaborating with the "enemy."
+The Palestine the middle of July the shock of defeat had worn off.
+The Palestine Liberation Organization and newer organizations began to form resist-ance groups in occupied areas, and radio programs from Amman and other Arab capitals began appealing to the west-bank residents not to cooperate with the Israeli government.
+The hopes and morale of Arab residents were raised by the passage of the two General Assembly reso-lutions calling upon Israel to rescind her annexation measures and by the assurances given by King Hussein and other Arab leaders that they would never accept Israel's control of the Old City and other conquered territories.
+About the middle of July, clandestine Arab groups began to distribute leaflets warning their fellow Arabs against collaborating with distribute leaflets warning their fellow Arabs against collaborating with the "enemy."
 In the latter part of July, twenty-five Muslim leaders in Jerusalem signed a public statement denouncing the legality of Israel's absorption of Jordanian territory and challenging the authority of the Israeli Ministry of Religious Affairs to deal with Muslim religious activities.
 In response to this act of defiance, Israel banished to other parts of the west-bank four of the Arab political leaders who had signed the statement.
 The Mayor of the Old City and his seven-man city council refused individual invitations to join Israeli officials in an enlarged council for Jerusalem and stated that they would not be a party to the Israeli annexation.
-On August 7, in response to the circulation of pamphlets by a new organization called the Committee for the Defense of Arab Jerusalem, all 2,000 Arab business establishments closed down, and an Arab bus company ceased all operations in a one-day general strike.
-The Holy City-did not succeed.
+On August 7, in response to the circulation of pamphlets by a new organization called the Committee for the Defense of Arab by a new organization called the Committee for the Defense of Arab Jerusalem, all 2,000 Arab business establishments closed down, and an Arab bus company ceased all operations in a one-day general strike.
+The strike coincided with a visit by Nils-Goran Gussing, UN Secretary-General U Thant's personal envoy on the refugee problems arising from the June War.
+Israeli officials took punitive action by taking away the bus company's franchise and by closing four Arab stores for ten days.
+A second, but apparently unorganized, attempt at a general strike on August 21-the day that U Thant's personal representative in Jerusalem, Ambassador Ernesto A. Thalmann,37 of Switzerland, first arrived in the Holy City-did not succeed.
 Underground Arab groups continued to operate, and radio programs from neighboring Arab states continued to incite resistance to Israel's rule of the conquered areas.
 Consequently, Arab unrest and opposition persisted.
+Arab unrest and opposition persisted.